Woolly Crassula (Crassula tomentosa) Indoor Care, Propagation, Problems & Solutions

 Woolly Crassula Succulent blooms in early to mid summer with white to yellowish flowers which are borne above the foliage on a 2 feet tall flower-stalk.

-Crassula tomentosa Care Indoors
+How to care for Crassula tomentosa Indoors

-Woolly Crassula requires repotting only when it becomes pot-bound or when the potting medium is completely broken down.
+Woolly Crassula requires repotting only when pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to create enough space for new plants and to minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to provide them.

 Crassula tomentosa, Woolly Crassula